Multinomial method for option pricing under Variance Gamma: Introduction

 The tree method was first introduced by \cite{CRR79} for a market where the log-price can change only in two different ways: an upward jump, or a downward jump.
-For this reason this discrete model is called \emph{binomial model}.
-The authors prove that when the number of time steps increases, the discrete random walk of the log-price converges to the Brownian motion and the option price converges to that of \cite{BS73}.
-Multinomial models are a generalization of the binomial model and at each time step it considers more than just two possible future states.
-In this work we consider multinomial methods as developed by \cite{YaPr01}, \cite{YaPr03} and \cite{YaPr06}.
-The multinomial method has been applied to option pricing under Variance Gamma as an example in \cite{See13}.
-We want to give a full description of the features of the multinomial method for the VG process.
+For this reason the model is called \emph{binomial model}.
+The authors prove that when the number of time steps goes to infinity, the discrete random walk of the log-price converges to the Brownian motion and the option price converges to the Black-Scholes price (\cite{BS73}).
+The \emph{multinomial model} is a generalization of the binomial model, and at each time step it considers more than just two possible future states.
+A general multinomial method for pricing European and American options under exponential L\'evy processes is described in \cite{MaSoSz}.
+In \cite{KeWe06} the authors consider a multinomial method for general exponential L\'evy processes based on the moment matching condition.
+Other methods based on the moment matching condition are for instance \cite{HaMac10}, with applications to the Normal Inverse Gaussian process, and \cite{See13} with applications to the VG process.
+In the present work we consider a multinomial discretization based on the cumulant matching condition as explained in \cite{YaPr01}, \cite{YaPr03} and \cite{YaPr06}.